telatin/gmh-workshops/README.md

 _10.30 - Dr. Andrea Telatin (Quadram Institute, Norwich UK)_

-What can answers can we get from microbiome analysis?
-What happens to our samples after DNA extraction?
 An overview of 16S and metagenomics protocols, from sequencing to the primary bioinformatics analysis.

 :small_blue_diamond: **Introduction to RNA-Seq**